AnwitaGitHUb/TorontoShelterOccupancyMap/README.md

 ### WomenSector, MenSector, CoedSector, YouthSector:

-The children classes, "WomenSector", "MenSector", "CoedSector", "YouthSector", inherit from the parent class, with the created objects being displayed on the Women Shelter, Men Shelters, Coed Shelters and Youth Shelters menu in the dropdown.
+The children classes: "WomenSector", "MenSector", "CoedSector", "YouthSector" all inherit from the parent class, with the created objects being displayed on the Women Shelter, Men Shelters, Coed Shelters and Youth Shelters menu in the dropdown.
 They all are also all display together on one map.